Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Analyze with an algorithm

-We want to take a closer look at the iterated function system from example \ref{bsp:SG2-1fp}.
-In this case the top triangle were shrinked, the bottom left was also shrinked and the bottom right triangle was rotated by $\frac23\pi$ and flipped.
+We want to take a closer look at the iterated function system from Example \ref{bsp:SG2-1fp}.
+In this case the top triangle were shrank, the bottom left was also shrank and the bottom right triangle was rotated by $\frac23\pi$ and flipped.
 The word space (of the second depth) can be represented by the list

-and can also be found in figure \ref{fig:SG2-mapped1}.\\ Let us now consider what happens, if we just flip the whole fractal along the $y$-axis without any rotation.
+and can also be found in Figure \ref{fig:SG2-mapped1}.\\ Let us now consider what happens, if we just flip the whole fractal along the $y$-axis without any rotation.
 After this, the word space can be represented by

 We can rename the labels in such a way, that the top triangle starts with ``1'', the bottom left with ``2'' and the bottom right with ``3''.
 For this, we rename ``2'' to ``3'' and ``3'' to ``2''.
 The label of ``1'' stays the same.
 If we do so, we receive